Bridging factor and sparse models: Guide to Practice

 \section{Guide to Practice}

-The methodology in this paper involves three steps.
+The methodology in this paper involves several steps.
 The first step consists of identifying known covariates that we may want to control for.
 It may involve the removal of deterministic trends and seasonal effects, for instance.
 This can be done either by parametric or nonparametric regressions.
 It is important to notice, however, that the convergence rates of the estimations in the subsequent steps will be influenced by the convergence rate of the estimation in the first part of the procedure.

-After the data is filtered in the first step, one can test for remaining covariance structure.
-For instance, if the covariance matrix of the filtered data is (almost) diagonal, there is no need to estimate a latent factor structure and the practitioner may jump directly to the third step of the method.

-On the other hand, if the covariance of the first-step filtered data is dense, a latent factor model should be considered and the number of factors must be determined.
-To determine the number of factors we consider either the eigenvalue ratio test of \citet{sAaH2013} or the information criteria put forward in \citet{jBsN2002}.
+After the data are filtered in the first step, one can test for the remaining covariance structure.
+If the covariance matrix of the filtered data is (almost) diagonal, there is no need to estimate a latent factor structure, and the practitioner may jump directly to the third step.
+On the other hand, if the covariance of the filtered data is dense, a latent factor model should be considered, and the number of factors must be determined.
+To determine the number of factors, we consider either the eigenvalue ratio test of \cite{sAaH2013} or the information criteria put forward in \cite{jBsN2002}.
 The factors can be estimated by the usual methods.

-The last step involves a sparse regression in order to estimate any remaining links between idiosyncratic components.
+The next step involves a sparse regression in order to estimate any remaining links between idiosyncratic components.
 Before running the last step, we may test for a diagonal covariance matrix of the idiosyncratic terms.
 If the null is not rejected, there is no need for additional estimation.
 In case of rejection, we can proceed with a LASSO regression.
-We recommend that the penalty term is selected by Bayesian Information Criterion (BIC) as advocated by \citet{mMeM2016}.
+We recommend that the penalty term is selected by some Information Criterion (IC) as advocated by \cite{hWbLcL2009} and \cite{mMeM2016}.
+If out-of-sample forecasting is the goal, an additional final step is necessary.
+In this case, lags of factors and idiosyncratic terms must be determined.
+The practitioner may rely on the usual information criteria available.

 Finally, concerning the estimation of the long-run matrices, the usual methods discussed in the literature can be used here to select the kernel and the bandwidth.
 We use the simple Bartlett kernel with bandwidth given as $\lfloor T/3 \rfloor$.